dwelengoda/Final_Project/README.md

 # Final_Project
-This is the final project work for Python
+This is the final project work for Python Programming Language Studies